anda5/Black-Jack/README.md

 # Black-Jack
-This is a nice game
+This is an client-server game.